Painting is such a beautiful way to experience the world, but like many creative outlets, it can be intimidating when you first start out.

 Like most people, art wasn’t billed to me as a viable route through the world so I slowly let it slip away and into my adult life practically forgot all about it.
 But as I spent more and more hours working and less and less doing anything relaxing, let alone creative, I knew something was missing and something was going to have to change.

 I’ve since spent blocks of time studying in Florence, London and Barcelona, but have been largely self-taught, taking what I learnt from different teachers and books and putting it together to try and make sense of it.
-So there’s no fancy art degree, no solo shows, just a firm desire to make art a part of my daily life and to share what I’ve learned to hopefully give others the confidence to keep at it and keep learning.
+So there’s no fancy art degree, just a firm desire to make art a part of my daily life and to share what I’ve learned to hopefully give others the confidence to keep at it and keep learning.

 This blog is a personal exploration of the artworld and the process of developing a regular art practice, without the heavy label of ‘Artist’.
-I write about anything that takes my interest – from what we can learn from artists from the past, to finding the lesser known corners of art history, to tips and techniques, as well as sharing my own (almost) daily painting practice.
+I write about anything that takes my interest – from what we can learn from artists from the past, to finding the lesser known corners of art history, to tips and techniques, as well as sharing my own daily painting practice.